nullwiz/audiopipe/README.md

   --num-speakers, -n INT     Number of speakers (optional, auto-detected if not specified)
 ```

-# process_transcript.py is no longer needed with the new simple architecture

 ## macOS Support

 For macOS users, there are two operation modes: